-With traditional liposuction, a series of small incisions are made in the areas of the body targeted for fat removal.
-A thin metal tube, called a cannula is then inserted into the body at these incision sites, and the excess fat is gently suctioned out of the body.
+With traditional liposuction, a series of small incisions are made in the body’s areas targeted for fat removal.
+A thin metal tube, called a cannula, is then inserted into the body at these incision sites, and the excess fat is gently suctioned out of the body.

-With ultrasonic-assisted liposuction, high-frequency ultrasonic waves are administered, via the tip of the cannula, to help remove the fat.
-Traditional cannulas are simply fat removal devices that suction fat out of the body; more specialized cannulas, such as the ultrasonic-assisted cannula, emit some type of energy to make it easier to remove fat, reducing trauma to surrounding tissues.
-The ultrasonic waves help to break up fat, collagen, and tough, fibrous tissue, thus making them easier to remove.
-Dr. Vincent Marin has found that the ultrasonic-assisted liposuction technique allows for the removal of more fat from the body, in a shorter amount of time and with less discomfort for the patient.
+With ultrasonic-assisted liposuction, high-frequency ultrasonic waves are administered via the cannula’s tip to help remove the fat.
+Traditional cannulas are simply fat removal devices that suction fat out of the body; more specialized cannulas, such as the ultrasonic-assisted cannula, emit some energy to make it easier to remove fat, reducing trauma to surrounding tissues.
+The ultrasonic waves help break up fat, collagen, and tough, fibrous tissue, making them easier to remove.
+Dr. Vincent Marin has found that the ultrasonic-assisted liposuction technique allows for removing more fat from the body, in a shorter amount of time and with less discomfort for the patient.

 Recovery, Risks, and Results

 The risks from an ultrasonic-assisted liposuction procedure are relatively mild.
 The most common risks will be infection and bleeding at the incision sites.
-Antibiotics may also be given for seven to 10 days following the procedure to reduce the risk of infection.
+Antibiotics may also be given for seven to 10 days following the procedure to reduce infection risk.
 Avoiding strenuous activity and certain medications will reduce the risk of bleeding.

-Most patients should see the final results of the procedure starting at two to three weeks following the procedure, once the initial swelling and bruising has begun to subside.
+Most patients should see the procedure’s final results starting at two to three weeks following the procedure, once the initial swelling and bruising has begun to subside.
 Patients may still see some changes in their body contour as much as six weeks following the procedure.